Joazen544/house_cowork_backend/README.md

 We're now still working on the first version of this project.
 You can soon find it on the Google Play Store.

-I want to thank you to [@pollyannaanalytics](https://github.com/pollyannaanalytics) the best Android developer, for helping me to build the mobile app for this project.
-And our friend Chloe Yang for helping us as the best PM and designer.
+Thank you to [@pollyannaanalytics](https://github.com/pollyannaanalytics), the best Android developer, for helping me build the mobile app for this project.
+Our friend Chloe Yang, for helping us become the best PM and designer.

 ## Architecture Decision Records (ADR) & Design Diagrams